dagraham/etm-dgraham/README.md

       * my event @s 2018-02-15 3p @+ 2018-03-02 4p, 2018-03-12 9a

-    would repeat at 3pm on Thu Feb 15, 4pm on Fri Mar 2 and 9am on Mon Mar 12.
-Note that there is no `@r` entry and that the datetimes from `@s` and from `@+` are all used.
+    would repeat at 3pm on Feb 15, 4pm on Mar 2 and 9am on Mar 12.
+Note that there is no `@r` entry and that the datetimes from `@s` and from `@+` are combined.
+With an `@r` entry, on the other hand, only datetimes from the recurrence rule that fall on or after the `@s` entry are used.

 - The *relevant datetime* of an item (used, e.g., in index view):
   - Non-repeating events and non-repeating unfinished tasks: the datetime given in `@s`